 Hello!
-If you’re reading this section, you want to know a little bit more about Sarah (me) than what’s mentioned above.
+If you’re reading this section, you want to know a little bit about Sarah (me).
 And, because I’m a Leo, I want to tell you all about me!

 I’m the oldest of three, but you’d never know it by looking at us.
 My younger brothers are both taller and bigger, but neither of them has the same love of travel as I do.
 I like to think that I got all the adventure genes in the family.
 In fact, since I just did the 23andme DNA tests, it turns out that travel really is in my blood.

 While growing up, I always wanted to be an architect.
 I built Lego houses – never anything very creative – and drew plans for my dream house.
 While elaborate, it definitely wouldn’t have won any Architectural Digest awards.
 I attended Miami University for Interior Design, planning to pursue a Masters of Architecture after graduation.
 I spent three semesters abroad while there and began infusing my life with global culture.

 Instead of applying for architecture programs, I went to Scotland for a year.
 I attended the University of Glasgow and got a Masters in Classical Archaeology and Ancient History.
 The plan was to get a degree in Architecture after that, but fate intervened.

 Several whirlwind trips later, I realised that I preferred travelling.
 I applied to work onboard the Lindblad Expeditions ships.
 I was with them for three years, travelling the Pacific coast from Glacier Bay, Alaska to Seattle, the Columbia River, and from Costa Rica to Colon, Panama.